Acupuncture and IVF

 At this point treatment also works to regulate stress hormones which affect implantation, reduce anxiety and calm the mind.

 Please note we cannot see clients for embryo transfer treatments in isolation and do not see anyone as an initial session for this treatment.
+Pre and post embryo transfer treatments will be done whenever reasonably possible.

 Stage 5 – Acupuncture in the two week wait and beyond